klimpie94/covid-19-dash/README.md

 docker-compose build
 docker-compose up
 ```
-If you would like to have the latest data (current data is from 27th February until 21st December 2020), then you need to the delete the file data.db.
-In this case, the app will fetch and ingest the latest data from RIVM.nl
+If you would like to have the latest data (current data is from 27th February until 21st December 2020), then you'll have to delete the file ```data.db```.
+In this case, the app will fetch and ingest the latest data from ```RIVM.nl```
 into a local sqlite3 database.
-This happens automatically before the first request, however this also means that you have to wait for a few minutes
+This happens ```automatically before the first request```, however this also means that you have to wait for a few minutes
 (approx. 6 minutes) before the app has started.

 ## Description of this project